sprenge/solar-friend/README.md

 ## API service

+Solar-friend offers an API service so that it can easily be integrated with other packages (e.g. home assistant).
-The following endpoint are available (replace host by the IP address on which the solar-friend service is started):
+The following endpoints are available (replace host by the IP address on which the solar-friend service is started):

 * http://192.168.1.30:5300/solar-friend/api/v1.0/today_yield.png : get graph with the solar yield for today
 * http://192.168.1.30:5300/solar-friend/api/v1.0/electricity_balance : returns the current consumption (via the key watt), a negative value indicate that more energy was pulled from the electricity net than injected, a positive value means that more energy is injected in the electricity net than consumed.